IHE/ITI.PCF/input/pagecontent/volume-1.md

 See ITI TF-2x: [Appendix Z.8 “Mobile Security Considerations”](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.8-mobile-security-considerations)

 A change to Overarching policy need to be carefully managed.
 A change to Overarching policy may have no impact on the Consent, or may foundationally invalidate all Consents.
 The Overarching Policy identification is a foundational element of a Consent, and thus when the Overarching policy terms change, one can identify all Consents that were based on the prior Patient Privacy Policy Identifier.
 In some cases, such as jurisdictional rules backed by laws, the overarching policy may change, effectively changing the effect of the rules of a Consent based on that Overarching policy.

+Security office should monitor the audit log for uses of break-glass, and follow up to confirm it was a legitimate use of break-glass per policy.

+Security office should monitor audit log for access denied, and follow up to confirm that it was a legitimate denial of an access request.
+Possibly further investigating why the request was initiated.

 <a name="other-grouping"> </a>